 - S Hooks to hang the dozen and one

-- Sweets to keep your driver AND co-driver awake
+- Sweets and sour treats to keep your driver AND co-driver awake

 5. Cooking Rules and Arrangements